Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 November 2024 17.30.12 UTC
+- WIB: Jumat, 15 November 2024 18.21.32 UTC
-- WITA: Jumat, 15 November 2024 18.30.12 UTC
+- WITA: Jumat, 15 November 2024 19.21.32 UTC
-- WIT: Jumat, 15 November 2024 19.30.12 UTC
+- WIT: Jumat, 15 November 2024 20.21.32 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

 Kategori: motivational